Bioenergy action plan

 Developing the action plan

-To develop the Bioenergy Action Plan we will conduct research to improve our understanding of the potential contribution of bioenergy to Scotland’s energy demand.
-During this process we will work closely with stakeholders, including the UK Government as it develops a Bio-economy Strategy as detailed in its Clean Growth Strategy.
+During the preparation stage, we will work closely with stakeholders, including the UK Government as it develops a bio-economy strategy as detailed in its Clean Growth Strategy.

 The Bioenergy Action Plan will detail work performed, look at potential challenges, and provide the next steps required to achieve our ambitious 2050 vision for energy in Scotland.